 - Writing notes

-In addition to working directly with patients and patient families in their homes, there are several other hospice volunteer opportunities:
+In addition to working directly with patients and patient families in their homes, there are other hospice volunteer opportunities:

 - 11th Hour volunteers, who ensure that patients are not alone when a patient is in the active dying process

 - Pet Companions: These specially trained service dogs and their owners provide additional companionship for hospice patients.